Read in: IT 🇮🇹 EN 🇺🇸

 If, trying to start an emulator by clicking on the executable file, you were to open Windows Defender SmartScreen, you must still confirm that you want to start the program.
 The first step is to click on Further information of the blue window that opens.

-After starting the x64sc.exe file, which is the emulator for the Commodore 64, we can see that the emulator comes with a monitor that is very reminiscent of the cathode ray tube (CRT).
-If you like this setting, perfect, that's fine.
+After starting the X64SC.EXE file, which is the emulator for the Commodore 64, we can see that the emulator presents itself with a monitor that is very reminiscent of the cathodic tube (CRT).
+If you like this setting, perfect, that's okay.
 Alternatively, the emulator is very rich in settings.

 To change monitor settings, click with the mouse on Settings, Settings, Display, VICES: we can choose whether to keep or remove the watermark.

 Another thing that is more regular is the color balance.
-The settings can be found in Settings, Settings, Display, CRT.
+The settings are found in Settings, Settings, Display, CRT.

 To save the settings, click Save settings on exit, because otherwise, when you reopen VICE, it will always be in its initial configuration, the default one.